Back to Blog

 Best forSpeed, no bank detailsLarge amountsSame-platform usersUnbanked recipients

 Most provider pages show you how to use their app.
-We are going to show you what actually happens inside the transaction, because that determines ther transfer's speed, cost, and risk.
+This is what actually happens inside the transaction, because that determines the transfer's speed, cost, and risk.

 Here is the real transaction flow, step by step: